BlueDotBrigade/weevil/Doc/Notes/Release/Help.md

 The supported filter types include:

 1. *regular expressions* : A sophisticated pattern matching language that can be used to find content.
-2. *expression aliases* : To save time, aliases can be used to reference built-in regular expressions.
+2. *filter aliases* : An alias can be added to _Weevil_ to make it easier to reference complex and/or frequently used filters.
 3. *Monikers* : Are used to query metadata that has been collected by the *Weevil* application.

 For example: